 The good news is that just because you don’t want to actually box another individual doesn’t mean you can’t still reap the benefits of training like a boxer.
 Boxers are arguably some of the most elite athletes in terms of condition and agility because of the sport’s inherent demand to master so many movements with the body.

 Whereas, activities like running and biking are generally just about pure endurance, boxing requires intermittent phases of dodging and striking with speed and quickness, making it quite challenging.
-If you’re not sure about the benefits of boxing, or how to go about implementing a boxing routine into your exercise regimen, read on as we break down boxing workout benefits, where to look for informative boxing tutorials, and what to expect if you take a boxing fitness class.
+If you’re not sure about the benefits of boxing, or how to go about implementing a boxing routine into your exercise regimen, read on as we break down boxing workout benefits, boxing tips, how to navigate boxing for beginners, where to look for informative boxing tutorials, and what to expect if you take a boxing fitness class.

 The Benefits of Boxing Workouts and Fitness